This air fryer cornish hen recipe gives you tender, juicy meat encrusted with perfectly seasoned crispy skin in less than 40 minutes.

 - Ground spices.
 Garlic powder and onion powder provide an aromatic, savory flavor, while paprika adds a touch of warmth and smokiness.

 - Dried herbs.
-I used dried rosemary and dried basil leaves, but oregano, parsley, and sage also taste great on poultry.
+I used dried rosemary, thyme, and dried basil leaves, but oregano, parsley, and sage also taste great on poultry.
+Fresh herbs can also be used if you prefer.

 - Olive oil.
 Only a small amount of oil is needed to coat the skin and help it cook to golden brown and crispy perfection.